aragon/hack/docs/getting-started.md

 # Introduction

 Many of us have  gone through the pain of setting up a corporate entity.
-Or felt like we've lacked the tools to collaborate with people all around the world when we're building stuff we want to see in the world.
+Or felt like we've lacked the tools to collaborate with people all around the globe when we're building stuff we want to see in the world.

 Right now, the current system simply doesn't work.
 If you want to set up an organisation you have to go to lawyers, pay thousands of dollars, and all you get in return is a set of unintelligible pieces of paper that cost you more than months of development.
 On top of this, these pieces of paper don't enforce anything by themselves: they're more like an idea, or a concept.